Larvae feed on plants in the Convolvulaceae family, especially

 seven pairs of oblique, blue-gray stripes along the side of the body.

 The horn is white at the base and blue-gray at the tip.
-Many hosts
+Many hosts are utilized.

 Tobacco Hornworms, equipped with a red-tipped horn at the end of the